-The Westwood retail and leisure complex consists of five autonomous retail parks: Westwood Cross Shopping Centre, Broadstairs Retail Park, Link Retail Park and Westwood Gateway.
-The complex is approximately three miles west of Broadstairs town centre and is located within the Broadstairs & St Peter's Neighbourhood Area boundary.
+The Westwood retail and leisure complex consists of five autonomous retail parks: Westwood Cross Shopping Centre, Westwood Retail Park, Broadstairs Retail Park, Link Retail Park and Westwood Gateway.
+The complex is approximately three miles west of Broadstairs town centre and most of it is located within the Broadstairs & St Peter's Neighbourhood Area boundary.

 These retail parks have encouraged and enabled major national multiple retailers and leisure chains to invest and be represented in Thanet.
+Thanet District Council advocates and supports new educational, artistic and leisure uses in Thanet's traditional town centres to ensure their viability and vitality.

-The whole Westwood area is continuing to expand, including large-scale housing development
+The whole Westwood area is continuing to expand as a mixed-use area, including largescale housing development.

-Due to the strategic nature of the Westwood retail parks within the wider Thanet area and also because the site is largely built-out or allocated for development, it is considered that planning for this area is outside the remit of the Neighbourhood Development Plan and should be undertaken at District Council level.
+Due to the strategic nature of the Westwood retail and leisure complex within the wider Thanet area, it is considered that planning for this area is outside the remit of the Neighbourhood Development Plan and should be undertaken at District Council level.

 However, it is important for the Neighbourhood Development Plan that the Broadstairs town centre and St Peter's shopping areas are maintained and enhanced in order to ensure their continued viability.
-This should be achieved where possible without detriment to the businesses that reside there and in recognition of the new Use Class orders which came into effect in September 20203.'
+This should be achieved where possible without detriment to the businesses that reside there and in recognition of the new Use Class orders which came into effect in September 20204.